 Let’s start with sex and mental illness medications.
 Antidepressants that affect serotonin (such as the SSRI class) can do a real number on sex drive/function.
-This tends to be mediated by a particular type of serotonin receptor known as 5HT2a, which means that some antidepressants that affect serotonin are less likely to cause this problem, such as mirtazapine and vilazodone.
+This tends to be mediated by a particular type of serotonin receptor known as 5HT2a, which means that some antidepressants that don’t act at 5HT2a receptors are less likely to cause this problem, such as mirtazapine and vilazodone.
 Another option is something like bupropion, which doesn’t act on serotonin receptors at all.
-I talk more about antidepressants in my psych meds 101 post.
+I talk more about antidepressants in the psych meds 101 post on antidepressants.

 Antipsychotics can also be problematic (more on this in psych meds 101: antipsychotics).
 Antipsychotics work by blocking dopamine receptors, but if there’s too much of a dopamine blocking effect along a certain pathway in the brain (the tuberoinfundibular pathway, to get really geeky with it), it disrupts levels of the hormone prolactin, and boom, you get sexual dysfunction.
 Different antipsychotics vary in their potential to affect prolactin, so having sexual side effects with one doesn’t mean you would necessarily have the same effect with another antipsychotic.

 Some mood stabilizers such as valproic acid are quite teratogenic, meaning they’re likely to cause fetal malformations.
 This means reliable birth control is something that has to be considered along with everything else that goes with a mood disorder.
-This is easier said than done for a woman in the midst of a manic episode.
+This is easier said than done when in the midst of a manic episode.

 I’ll close with a quick word on autoerotic activity, to borrow a term from Seinfeld.
 You can read more in the post Master of my domain?
 A look at depression and masturbation.
 The Coles Noes version is that orgasm releases happy hormones like oxytocin and dopamine, so it seems to me a little bit of self-love once in a while can’t hurt.
 And really, we all deserve some self-love, whether it’s in an erotic sense or not.